c-neto/carlosneto.dev/_sources/blog/2024/2024-04-21-zsh-fzf-reverse-i-search.md.txt

 category: Linux
 ---

-*__Blog Post Publish Date:__ 2024/04/21*
+*__Blog Post Publish Date:__ 2024/04/28*

 ---

-# fzf: A Better Tool for History Commands Searching
+# fzf: The Life is Short to Pipe Grep

-This blog post outlines the advantages of the [fzf](https://github.com/junegunn/fzf) (Fuzzy Finder CLI) and explains how to configure its [Zsh](https://www.zsh.org/) widgets, especially the _fzf-history-widget_, which offers a better alternative than _reverse-i-search_.
+This blog post outlines the advantages of the [fzf](https://github.com/junegunn/fzf) (Fuzzy Finder CLI) and explains how to configure its [Zsh](https://www.zsh.org/) widgets.

-## From __reverse-i-search__ To __fzf-history-widget__
+## Searching in the Terminal - Bored Task

 Remember executed commands can be a bored task, mainly in current days there are so many tools and differents stack technologies, each one their your specific commands lines programs.
 For help in this, the shells like Zsh, Fish, and Bash implements a widget for interactive commands history searching.

 In Zsh is implemented _reverse-i-search_ widget by default, called by `CTRL` + `R`.
-The default implementation is good, but the commands are showed limited by one result.
+The commands are showed limited by one result.
 You need to press `CTRL` + `R` again to see next results.
 This behavior can be a problem if you need to remember commands many times executed with differents arguments.

 I searched by alternatives to better my experience over _reverse-i-search_ widget.
 I checked Fish implementation to get insights.
 The Fish launchs a menu with a list of the commands filtered by terms as you type.
 It was a good insight for me and I used it as my mainline for my Zsh customization.

+It is leveages to research better alternatives for interactive search anything, not only to search history commands.

+## Fuzzy Finders - The Solution

-After a few days of research, I found an amazing project: [fzf — command-line fuzzy finder](https://github.com/junegunn/fzf).
+After a few days of research, I found an amazing project which solves my problems: [fzf — command-line fuzzy finder](https://github.com/junegunn/fzf).
 It is a cross-platform Fuzzy Finder command-line written in Go.
+But, what are A Fuzzy Finder?

-A Fuzzy Finder is a search tool that allows users to quickly and flexibly find files, directories, or other elements, even when they don't remember the precise names.
+Fuzzy Finder is a search tool that allows users to quickly and flexibly find files, directories, or other elements, even when they don't remember the precise names.
 It employs fuzzy matching to find results based on partial words, erratic characters, or typographical errors.
 Imagine you have a large list of items (like files, text lines, command history) and you need to find something within them quickly.

-fzf filters the list of items as you type.
+[fzf — command-line fuzzy finder](https://github.com/junegunn/fzf) filters the list of items as you type.
 This makes your searching much more efficient, avoiding `$ | grep` execution.
 It can receive output of the other commands for interative searching, for instance you can execute `$ kgp -A | fzf` to find pods in all Kubernetes cluster.
 In addition, it has some predefined shells widgets to search files, directories, and __search history commands__.

 The next section will explain how to configure these widgets in Zsh.